jundalisay/sp/content/en/research/indian/gospel/chapter-52b.md

 NARENDRA: "The Master knew that women attended the meetings of the Brahmo Samaj.

 A man cannot meditate with women sitting in front of him; therefore he criticized the meditation of the Brahmo Samaj.
 But he didn't object to my going there.
-But one day he said to me, 'Don't tell Rākhāl about your being a member of the Brahmo Samaj, or he too will feel like becoming one.'"M: "You have greater strength of mind.
+But one day he said to me, 'Don't tell Rakhal about your being a member of the Brahmo Samaj, or he too will feel like becoming one.'"M: "You have greater strength of mind.
 That is why the Master didn't prevent your going to the Samaj."

 NARENDRA: "I have attained my present state of mind as a result of much suffering and pain.
 You have not passed through any such suffering.
 I now realize that without trials and tribulations one cannot resign oneself to God and depend on Him absolutely.